Couhaib Driouech

-Couhaib Driouech (صهيب دريوش; born 17 April 2002) is a professional footballer who plays as a forward for club PSV.
-Born in the Netherlands, he represents Morocco at youth level.
+Couhaib Driouech (صهيب دريوش; born 17 April 2002) is a professional footballer who plays as a left winger for club Celta Vigo.
+Born in the Netherlands, he represented Morocco at youth level.

 Club career

 Driouech made his professional debut for Eredivisie side Heerenveen on 19 September 2020 against Fortuna Sittard.
 He came on as a stoppage time substitute for Arjen van der Heide as Heerenveen won 3–1.

 On 31 August 2021, he signed a three-year contract with Excelsior in the Eerste Divisie.

 On 7 July 2024, Driouech signed a five-year contract with PSV.
-On 12 March 2025, Driouech scored his first UEFA Champions League goal in the second leg of the Round of 16 tie against Arsenal F.C., which PSV lost 9-3 on aggregate.
+On 12 March 2025, Driouech scored his first UEFA Champions League goal in the second leg of the Round of 16 tie against Arsenal, which PSV lost 9–3 on aggregate.
+He scored a brace during the 4–1 win against Liverpool in the UEFA Champions League on 26 November 2025.

+On 25 August 2026, Celta Vigo announced the signing of Driouech on a four-year deal.

 International career

-Born in the Netherlands, Driouech is of Moroccan descent.
+Born in the Netherlands, Driouech is of Moroccan and French descent.
+Driouech holds Moroccan and French nationalities.
 He was called up to the Morocco U23s in March 2023.

 In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself, where the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.